neondatabase/website/content/docs/serverless/serverless-driver.md

 ### Vercel Edge Function with `Client`

-Using `Client` instead, the example looks like this:
+Using `Client` instead, the Vercel Edge Function example looks like this:

 ```js
 import { Client } from '@neondatabase/serverless';